sogeuni/sogeuni.github.io/content/abs/advanced-topics/proc.md

 ---

 The /proc directory is actually a pseudo-filesystem.
-The files in /proc mirror currently running system and kernel [[../basic/special-characters#^PROCESSREF|processes]] and contain information and statistics about them.
+The files in /proc mirror currently running system and kernel [[special-characters#^PROCESSREF|processes]] and contain information and statistics about them.

 ```bash
 bash$ cat /proc/devices